jslucas/root_kata/README.md

 ### Testing

-I focused on behavioral testing as this solution focuses on immutability and pure functions-- this lets us avoid testing for side-effects and instead just focus on input and output.
-This helped me to continually break apart my functions so that each (exported) unit is primarily concerned with composition which I think helps keep things quickly readable.
+I focused on behavioral testing as this solution focuses on immutability and pure functions.
+Since I didn't have to worry about testing for side-effects and could focus on just the input/output, I was able to continually break apart my functions so that each (exported) unit is primarily concerned with composition which I think helps keep things quickly readable.

 ## Assumptions